carpentries/docs.carpentries.org/source/resources/curriculum/workshop-overview-lessons.md

 In the Workbench, this is supported with the optional `overview` parameter in the global configuration file (`config.yaml`).
 Adding `overview: true` as a new line to `config.yaml` prevents the infrastructure from raising an error if no files are present in the `episodes` folder.
 The front page of the overview site is built from the `index.md` and `learners/setup.md` as usual.

-## What should an overview page contain?
+## What Should an Overview Page Contain?
-Lesson developers can choose to populate these pages however they like.
+Lesson Developers can choose to populate these pages however they like.
 Here are some recommendations for what to include:

 * A short description of the curriculum as a whole, including its target audience and most important learning outcomes.